telerik/reporting-docs/using-reports-in-applications/export-and-configure/configure-the-report-engine/assemblyreferences-element.md

 }
 ````

->important When adding the `Telerik.Reporting` section manually, do not forget to register it in `configSections`             element of configuration file.
+> When adding the `Telerik.Reporting` section manually, do not forget to register it in `configSections`             element of configuration file.
 Failing to do so will result in a              [ConfigurationErrorsException](https://msdn.microsoft.com/en-us/library/system.configuration.configurationerrorsexception(v=vs.110).aspx)              with following text:  *Configuration system failed to initialize* .

-# See Also

 # See Also